MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-encoding-reference.md

 ## Encode with H264 with Event Hubs/Event Grid

 This sample shows how to use the standard encoder and receive and process Event Grid events from Media Services through an Event Hubs.
-First set up an Event Grid subscription that pushes events into an Event Hubs using the Azure portal or CLI to use this sample.
+First, set up an Event Grid subscription that pushes events into an Event Hubs using the Azure portal or CLI to use this sample.

 | Node.JS | Python |
 | ------- | ------ |